Frequently Asked Questions

 Seen any Lemurians lately?

-Reports of them appearing in town ended in the 1940’s.
-Seeing one on the mountain can be catagorized as a “mystical experience,” which depends totally on your present vibrational frequency, intention and your ability to radiate pure unconditional love.
-The only Lemurians I see are in my meditations, which remains a very delightful experience.
+Only in my meditations!
+Reports of them physically appearing in town ended in the 1940’s.
+Seeing one on the mountain can be categorized as a “mystical experience,” which depends totally on your present vibrational frequency, intention and your ability to radiate pure unconditional love.
+The only Lemurians I have seen are in my meditations, and I offer guided meditations to help other intuitive people do the same.

-Where are the mystical mountain caves I’ve read so much about?
+Where are the physical entrances into Telos that I’ve read about?

-Ashalyn has been wandering the mountain trails for over 20 years and still hasn’t been granted that honor.
+Ashalyn has been wandering the mountain trails for over 25 years now and still hasn’t been granted the honor of finding a physical entrance into Telos.
 She does, however, remain receptive to that information coming her way one of these days.
-How those people in the books physically got inside of the mountain caves still remains a mystery.
+How those people in the books physically got inside of the mountain still remains a mystery to her.
+If someone tells you they have found that entrance, you should be very leery of that claim.

 How does one prepare for a sacred journey?